Good Omens: International editions

 The United States edition of Good Omens had numerous alterations to the text.
 The most significant alteration to the main text is the addition of an extra 700-word section just before the end, dealing with what happened to the character of Warlock, the American diplomat's son, who was swapped with Adam.
 The American edition also adds numerous footnotes not found in British editions.

 The Dutch translation of Good Omens contains a preface by the translator wherein he asserts that no extra footnotes were added to clarify matters that might be unclear to a modern audience – annotated with footnotes explaining omen and Crowley.

 In the French version, some characters were given French-sounding names.
 Agnes Nutter became Agnès Barge (barge is French for nutter), Anathema Device became Anathème Bidule (Bidule being French for Device).
 Crowley became Rampa (as 'Crawly' became 'Crowley', 'Rampant' became 'Rampa'), after the infamous author of The Third Eye, T. L. Rampa.
 The French publisher of Good Omens (J'ai Lu) was also the French publisher of the T. L. Rampa books.

 In the Czech version of the book, the names of Agnes, Anathema, the Satanist nuns, Pepper and some minor characters were translated too.
 The book contains many extra footnotes as an explanation to some of the phrases that were translated more literally than usual and to add new jokes (for example the part where Anathema meets Adam and tells him she is an occultist, noting: "You were thinking 'Nothin' wrong with my eyes, they don't need examining,' weren't you?" was accompanied by a footnote: To those who understood what was the point, congratulations.
 For those whom it took as long as it took me: The Dictionary's definition: Oculist – rather an old-fashioned word for an ophthalmologist.).

 Historical and literary inspirations

 The names of Agnes Nutter and her descendant Anathema Device were inspired by two of the victims of the 1612 Pendle witch trials, Alice Nutter and Elizabeth Device.
 Gaiman confirmed the homage in a 2016 tweet.

+The book is also inspired by parts of The Book of Revelation.

 Reception

-According to Gaiman, not a single person showed up at an early book signing event in Manhattan.
+According to Gaiman, no one attended an early book signing event in Manhattan.
+Kirkus Reviews called the novel "hilariously naughty".
+It received a starred review from Library Journal, which called it "irreverently funny and unexpectedly wise".
+Joe Queenan in a negative review for the New York Times wrote that Good Omens was "an experience that will persuade even the most ferociously Anglophilic Yank that the British reading public is every bit as intellectually slovenly as its American counterpart", and criticized the humor of the novel.

 The book has received the following awards: